Medically reviewed by Drugs.com. Last updated on Oct 7, 2022.

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Serious muscle reactions have occurred within hours to weeks after receiving abobotulinumtoxina.
 If you start to have muscle weakness, loss of bladder control, or trouble with swallowing, talking, or breathing, call your doctor right away.
-In some patients, these problems could be life-threatening and may require immediate treatment in a hospital or clinic.
+In some patients, these problems could be life-threatening and may require immediate treatment in a medical facility.

-abobotulinumtoxina may make your muscles weak and cause vision problems.
-Avoid driving, using machines, or doing anything else that could be dangerous if you feel weak or are not able to see well.
+Abobotulinumtoxina may make your muscles weak and cause vision problems.
+Do not drive or do anything else that could be dangerous until you know how abobotulinumtoxina affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.